naofireblade/homebridge-weather-plus/README.md

 # homebridge-weather-station-extended

-This is a weather station plugin for Nfarina's [Homebridge project](https://github.com/nfarina/homebridge).
+This is a weather station plugin for [homebridge](https://github.com/nfarina/homebridge).
 You can download it via [npm](https://www.npmjs.com/package/homebridge-weather-station-extended).

+Feel free to leave any feedback [here](https://github.com/naofireblade/homebridge-weather-station-extended/issues).

-Its a fork of [homebridge-weather-station](https://github.com/kcharwood/homebridge-weather-station) that doesn't get updated anymore which is a fork of [homebridge-wunderground](https://www.npmjs.com/package/homebridge-wunderground).
+This plugin is a fork of [homebridge-weather-station](https://github.com/kcharwood/homebridge-weather-station) that doesn't get code updates anymore which is a fork of [homebridge-wunderground](https://www.npmjs.com/package/homebridge-wunderground).

 # Measured Values